-Another dynamic we have seen is that once this autonomic pathway has been uncovered and traversed successfully a few times by a client, it quickly becomes intuitive and one of the primary channels that psychedelic medicines will take through a person's psyche.
+Another dynamic we have seen is that once this autonomic pathway has been uncovered and traversed a few times successfully by a client, it quickly becomes intuitive and one of the primary channels that psychedelic medicines will take through a person's psyche.
 The client becomes more trusting of their body and less avoidant of the reactivity it holds.
-Consider that many therapy clients deeply distrust their own bodies and internal experience because this is where the fear, horror and powerlessness of their past was most clearly felt.
-Even in the ment, the body is holding the memory of those experiences expressed as reactivity and symptoms.
+Consider that many therapy clients deeply distrust their own bodies and internal experience because this is where the lack of control, fear, pain, overwhelm, and trauma took place, and where this history expresses in the present moment as reactivity and symptoms.
 Once a pathway to resolution has been demonstrated, clients learn to trust strong reactivity, be it panic or deep dissociation, knowing that they are equipped to get to the other side.
-Their system is getting the signal that there is a solution, that grandma's house exists, and avoidant coping mechanisms, such as addiction, can ease their grip simply by being much less necessary.
-There is a profound empowerment from knowing that not only are they not broken, but in fact possess remarkable innate healing intelligence that asks for more contact, more self intimacy, more embodiment rather than self avoidance or management to achieve stability.
+Their system is getting the signal that there is a solution that grandma's house exists, and avoidant coping mechanisms, such as addiction, can ease their grip simply by being much less necessary.
+There is profound empowerment from knowing that not only are they not broken but in fact, possess remarkable innate healing intelligence that asks for more contact, more self-intimacy, more embodiment rather than self-avoidance or management to achieve stability.
 Clients learn to differentiate between involuntary and voluntary impulses, and they become able to intuitively conduct their own selective inhibition.
-This pathway is certainly not exclusive: human psychological functioning is complex and other healing tendencies will be catalysed by the psychedelic process as well.
-However, insofar as the defense cascade and mental health conditions are the focus, the ANS pathway is a very essential feature in that system.
+This pathway is certainly not exclusive: human psychological functioning is complex, and the psychedelic process will catalyze other healing tendencies.
+However, insofar as the defense cascade and mental health conditions are the focus, the ANS pathway is an essential feature in that system.